The Role of Defect Geometry in Localized Emission from Monolayer Tungsten Dichalcogenides

-The vacancy configurations for modeling were chosen by determining relevant defect types and densities from the literature, with specific emphasis on the pertinent differences between $\text{WSe}_{\text{2}}$ and $\text{WS}_{\text{2}}$.
-Monolayer TMDs, both exfoliated and grown by chemical vapor deposition, have typical defect densities of $10^{12} - 10^{13}$ cm$^{-2}$ \cite{defectdensity, aryeetey2020quantification}.
-This density is dominated by single chalcogen vacancies (monovacancies) from the top and bottom atomic planes of the $\text{MX}_{\text{2}}$ crystal, indicated by the relatively low formation energy of monovacancies compared to transition metal defects or chalcogen multi-vacancies \cite{liu2013sulfur,ko2024native,zhou2013intrinsic}.
-DFT analysis shows that chalcogen vacancies create localized midgap states close to the conduction band edge in $\text{WSe}_{\text{2}}$ \cite{irradiation,chemomech,cui2018effect}, suggesting that strain can optically activate dark defect states by lowering the conduction band edge so that it hybridizes with a midgap state \cite{kapuscinski2021rydberg,hernandez2022strain}.
-Given the reported abundance of monovacancies in all TMDs and their proposed role for SPE in $\text{WSe}_{\text{2}}$, they are an important defect type to model in a systematic investigation between $\text{WSe}_{\text{2}}$ and $\text{WS}_{\text{2}}$.

-Although single chalcogen vacancies are the dominant point defect, divacancies, consisting of two chalcogen vacancies in nearest neighbor sites, are also prevalent when defect density is high.
-Jeong \textit{et al}. suggests that the relative likelihood of monovacancies to hybridize into divacancies is indicated by the single vacancy binding energy \cite{jeong2019spectroscopic}.
-Where the single vacancy formation energy reveals the energetic cost of vacancy formation in a pristine lattice, the vacancy binding energy describes its thermodynamic stability within the lattice once created.
+A critical aspect of this work is understanding defect geometry both experimentally and computationally.
+Monolayer TMDs, both exfoliated and grown by chemical vapor deposition, are estimated to have typical defect densities of $10^{12} - 10^{13}$ cm$^{-2}$ \cite{defectdensity, aryeetey2020quantification}.
+This density is assumed to be dominated by single chalcogen vacancies (monovacancies) from the top and bottom atomic planes of the crystal $\text{MX}_{\text{2}}$, indicated by the relatively low formation energy of monovacancies compared to transition metal defects or chalcogen multi-vacancies \cite{liu2013sulfur,ko2024native,zhou2013intrinsic}.
+Although single chalcogen vacancies may be the dominant point defect, divacancies, consisting of two chalcogen vacancies in nearest neighbor sites, are also prevalent when the defect density is high.
+Jeong \textit{et al}. suggested that the relative likelihood of monovacancies to hybridize into divacancies is indicated by the single vacancy binding energy \cite{jeong2019spectroscopic}.
+In the case where the single vacancy formation energy reveals the energetic cost of vacancy formation in a pristine lattice, the vacancy binding energy describes its thermodynamic stability within the lattice once created.
 Monovacancies with high binding energies are more likely to form divacancies in the lattice.
-Selenium monovacancies in $\text{WSe}_{\text{2}}$ are shown to have $\sim2.5\times$ higher binding energy than sulfur monovacancies in $\text{WS}_{\text{2}}$ \cite{jeong2019spectroscopic}, meaning that a higher proportion of them will be mutually attracted and hybridize into divacancies.
-The disparate prevalence of divacancies between the two tungsten-based TMDs is a key distinguishing feature and thus important for understanding contributions to SPE.
+Among TMDs, $\text{WSe}_{\text{2}}$ has the highest single vacancy binding energy \cite{jeong2019spectroscopic}, providing a variable to consider why SPE reports in this material are so abundant compared to the relative scarcity of reports for $\text{WS}_{\text{2}}$, $\text{MoSe}_{\text{2}}$, and $\text{MoS}_{\text{2}}$ collectively \cite{mose2,uvmos2,ionmos2,chow2015defect,verhagen2020towards,cianci2023spatially}.